MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/04-image-classification.md

 ### Upload and tag images

+1. In a new browser tab, download the [training images](https://github.com/MicrosoftLearning/mslearn-ai-vision/raw/main/Labfiles/image-classification/training-images.zip) from `https://github.com/MicrosoftLearning/mslearn-ai-vision/raw/main/Labfiles/image-classification/training-images.zip` and extract the zip folder to view its contents.
+This folder contains subfolders of apple, banana, and orange images.
-1. In the new project, click **Add images**, and select all of the files in the **training-images/apple** folder you downloaded and extracted previously.
+1. In the Custom Vision portal, in your image classification project, click **Add images**, and select all of the files in the **training-images/apple** folder you downloaded and extracted previously.
 Then upload the image files, specifying the tag `apple`, like this:

     ![Screenshot of uploading apple with apple tag.](../media/upload_apples.jpg)